seandub13/Sean-Williams-Projects/README.md

 * VR Project - Showcases the final report of a VR application I created (a live demo can be requested through emailing me).

-* WebDev - Different small website projects I have created in the past to get myself familair with new languages.
+* WebDev - Different small website projects I have created in the past.

 * Haskell - Showcases some scripts I have created using the Haskel programing language (see Haskell demo file for code).